Tmist3r/MMM-PublicTransportHafas/README.md

 ## Update

-Just enter the MMM-PublicTransportHafas directory, pull the update and install the dependencies:
+Just enter the module's directory, pull the update and install the dependencies:

 ```bash
 cd ~/MagicMirror/modules/MMM-PublicTransportHafas